mui/material-ui/docs/data/joy/components/link/link.md

 In that case, the Link will inherit the typographic level scale from its Typography parent, unless a value for the `level` prop is specified.

 {{"demo": "LinkAndTypography.js"}}

-### With a card

-Using the Link component as a card title, with the `overlay` prop, ensures proper accessibility when the whole card is clickable.

-{{"demo": "LinkCard.js"}}

 ## Third-party routing library